Ethernut Home Hardware Firmware Tools Download Community

 The address line is negated, if the slide switch is moved towards the reset switch and not negated if moved towards the JTAG connector.
 The slider at the edge of the board is the one that switches address bit 20.

-An unsolved problem is, how to determine by software, which of the 4 pages are mapped to which CPU address.
-Not knowing that makes it difficult to correctly erase the flash memory, because the AT49BV322A used on Ethernut 3 has 63 pages of 64 kBytes and 16 pages of 8 kBytes.
+When programming the Flash memory, make sure that the slide switches are in their default positions.
+The AT49BV322A Flash chip used on Ethernut 3 has 63 pages of 64 kBytes and 16 pages of 8 kBytes.
 The latter are located at chip relative addresses 0x00000000 to 0x0001FFFF.
 Thus the smaller pages move when changing the slide switch settings.
+This will confuse the programming software.